EricLBuehler/mistral.rs/README.md

 The specified order would be `["math", "reasoning", "biology"]`.

+For LoRA models, the order of the adapters does not matter.
+You can reorder them or remove some to control which adapters will be used.
+However, for an X-LoRA model, the order of the adapters in the ordering file is important.

 There are 2 scripts to prepare the ordering file.
 The ordering file is specific to each architecture and set of target modules.
 Therefore, if either are changed, it is necessary to create a new ordering file using the first option.
 If only the adapter order or adapters changed, then it the second option should be used.

 1) From scratch: No ordering file for the architecture and target modules